 1. Poor Diet

 This would be the place to start.
 What is your pet eating?
 Does he/she get any real food?
 If processed foods are the main food source, consider how this affects health in humans.
-We know that eating a processed food diet with little fresh food in the diet can cause a wide array of health problems including obesity, skin problems, behavioural issues, immune system problems and digestive distress.
+We know that eating a processed food diet with little fresh food in the diet can cause a wide array of health problems including obesity, skin problems, behavioral issues, immune system problems, and digestive distress.
 Consider switching your pet to a raw food diet or at least a cooked food diet if you can’t quite fathom feeding raw.
-We can help!
-Email [email protected] for free nutrition advice.

 2.The Microbiome: The “Good” Bacteria